Shawonskh/Groth_chamber/README.md

 Problem: stabilising hight adjustment so the sides don't wobble Solution : in progress.
 Solution: The upper parts could be connected via a metal rod or something like that and the plate on which the pot stays will be glued to the plastic legs which should decrease the wiggling in theory

+## Proof of Concept

+Kirill- Cut 1 plate out of 3.
+Made the ultrasonic working.
+After that also made the motors working simultaneously with the ultrasonic.
+Fixed the issue that if the distance is so close then the servo starts rotating in different direction.

+Sakhawat- Cut 1 plate out of 3 for our base.
+Cut all other 4 pillars & covers with kirill.
+Made holes inside the plates.
+After that painted the outside box as well together.
+Put all the connection, managed to differentiate the pins.

+Dainis- Cut 1 plate out of 3.
+When Sakhawat & kirill was constructing the Model, I managed to find 2 servo motors from physicum.
+Soldered the LED'S. Connected the fan.

+Daniel- Fixed the repository and readme file.
+Made the Temperature & Humidity Sensors working.